CliffordAnderson/XQuery4Humanists/01-introduction.md

 Did you run into problems?
 If so, were you trying to add the `group by` clause along these lines: `group by $book/@class`?
 If so, then you will have encountered an error.
 The problem is that the grouping key, that is, the buckets you'd like to use to group items, must be available when you start grouping.
 It's easy to fix this error.
 You can either assign the group key in advance using a `let` clause or you can bind it in the `group by` as follows: `group by $book/@class`.

 The results of applying the `group by` may not look impressive at first, but consider that you can also create new elements to sort out these groups.
-In the example below, we'll use an [computed element constructor](https://www.w3.org/TR/xquery-31/#id-computedElements) to create parent elements for fiction and nonfiction books.
+In the example below, we'll use a [computed element constructor](https://www.w3.org/TR/xquery-31/#id-computedElements) to create parent elements for the groups of fiction and nonfiction books.

 ```xquery
 let $books :=